isaksky/RouteProvider/README.md

 - Add a top level property with a list of route descriptions, for use in matching
 - Provide a sample matching function (e.g., ```fun (path:string) (verb:string) -> Route option```)
 - Add a concise way to do define verbs per route
+- Allow routes to be defined in a seperate file